Catrovitch/Cyber-Security-Base-Project-1/README.md

 #### Flaws

-- Flaw 1: CSRF flaw.
+- Flaw 1: SQL-injection .
 When registering an account there is a vulnerability of SQL-injection.
   - Solution: Parameterize all user inputed data.

 - Flaw 2: Identification and Authentication Failures.
 When checking the passwords given when creating an account there should also be some encryption done.
 This is not the case.